Garlic and Herb Olive Oil Bread Dip Recipe

 Ingredient List

-Fermented Garlic: this is one of my favorite ways to use lacto-fermented garlic.
+Garlic: You have options with this one.
+This is one of my favorite ways to use lacto-fermented garlic.
 You still get all of the prebiotic bacteria because you aren’t heating it.
 If you don’t have fermented garlic, you can use raw minced garlic.
+Roasted garlic is also delicious with this recipe.
+You get creamy, spreadable garlic that soaks into the bread.

 Olive Oil: I don’t have a preferred brand, but olive oil can go rancid pretty quickly.
 Make sure to use fresh olive oil since this is a main component to the dish.
 You don’t want the flavor to be off because of rancid olive oil.
 I’ve read that you should use your olive oil 1 to 3 months after opening it.
 When in doubt, taste it to see if you’d want to eat a lot of it soaked in bread.